weiyuan1993/dashPlayer/README.md

 # dashPlayer
-A video player for mega dash
+A video player for MPEG-DASH